jaugustomachado/ShoppingList/README.md

 Status:Concluded

-Implementation of an API that manages a database with the necessary operations of a CRUD system (create, read, update, delete) to identify items and classify them according to their type (Ex: chocolate bar-food).
+Implementation of an API that manages a database with the necessary operations of a CRUD system (create, read, update, delete) to identify items and classify them according to their type (Ex: chocolate bar -> food).
 In addition to the database, the API asks the user for the priced items and returns the value of each one corrected with the respective tax, as well as the total amount of taxes and the total sum of the shopping list.

 Technologies needed to run the program:
 JAVA / SQL (DATABASE)